oneclickdapp/swordy-bot/README.md

 ## Notes

+- If you have permissions errors, try giving the bot a higher role.
+Bots can only give roles to members in a _lower position_ than their own highest role.
+See https://discord.com/developers/docs/topics/permissions#permission-hierarchy
-Helpful discord docs for making a "emoji-reaction" menu https://discordjs.guide/popular-topics/reactions.html#awaiting-reactions
+- Helpful discord docs for making a "emoji-reaction" menu https://discordjs.guide/popular-topics/reactions.html#awaiting-reactions

 ## Author